 Contents

 Introduction 4

 What is dementia?
 7

 Is it dementia?
 Symptoms and diagnosis 10

 Planning for the future 15

 When a family member has dementia 20

 Living well with dementia 25

 Top tips from an Admiral Nurse 36

 Looking after you 37

 People you may meet 41

-What dementia taught me 44

 Care and support needs 45

 Planning for end of life 54

 Legal and financial affairs 59

-Norwich City Dementia Action Alliance 64
+Dementia Action Alliances 62

+Hampshire County Council 65

-Dementia support in Norfolk 65
+Dementia support in Hampshire 66

-Useful organisations and websites 72

-Alternative formats

-This Guide is available electronically at www.carechoices.co.uk/dementia.
-There is also a Browsealoud option for those requiring the information in spoken word.
+Alternative formats Recite.me This Guide is available electronically at www.carechoices.co.uk/dementia/ The e-book is also Recite Me compatible for those requiring information in the spoken word.

-According to Alzheimer's Society, around 225,000 people will develop dementia each year, that's one every three minutes.
-Dementia is a progressive illness.
-It affects the brain and its symptoms can vary from person to person.
-No two people experience dementia in the same way.
+Introduction

+According to Alzheimer's

+Society, around 225,000

+people will develop dementia

+each year; that's one every

+three minutes.
+Dementia is a

+progressive illness.
+It affects

+the brain and its symptoms can

+vary from person to person.

+No two people experience

+dementia in the same way.

 6 Don't wait too long to get help.
 Press for diagnosis, which is key to getting services.
 Knowledge itself can help you to cope, accept what's happening, and plan for the future.
 Use the internet and social media to gain information and support from peers.
 9 You may have a copy of this Guide because someone close to you has received a diagnosis of dementia.
 It may be that you have strong feelings that a close relative or friend is starting to demonstrate symptoms of the condition which are affecting their daily life.
-Whether dementia has been a part of your life for some time or is something relatively new, you are likely to be looking for information.
+Whether dementia has been a part of your life for some time or is something relatively new to you, you are likely to be looking for information.
 Whatever your situation, this Guide offers practical information for people living with dementia and those supporting someone with dementia.
-You may be a relative, a friend, a member of the community, whatever your role in the person with dementia's life, this Guide should help inform you about dementia and living with the condition on a daily basis.
+You may be a relative, a friend or a member of the community and, whatever your role in the person with dementia's life, this Guide should help inform you about dementia and living with the condition on a daily basis.
 To remain consistent, throughout this Guide we will be referring to 'you' as the person supporting someone with dementia.
-This is not intended to exclude those living with dementia, the person with dementia should always be at the centre of everything.
+This is not intended to exclude those living with dementia - the person with dementia should always be at the centre of everything.
 DIAGNOSIS When it comes to a dementia diagnosis, whether it is expected or comes completely out of the blue, it is likely to have a significant impact on the person receiving the diagnosis and those around them.
 Each person will be different and there is no doubt that there are considerations to be made along the way.
 Some may even decide they don't want to pursue a diagnosis.